 Well, St. John’s has been here even longer than that, weathering other storms that have only made it stronger.
 And though it too is a small college, it is also a great college, so that those that love it, love it with good reason.

-Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
 This essay was first published in 2006 and is published here by permission from the author.
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.